 Sure, it's going to feel difficult, and you may have some trouble with the process simply because of that, but if your children or you or anyone in the family don't feel comfortable with the therapist you choose it's going to cause more problems.
 The only way that therapy is going to work is if everyone in the family is willing to be 100% open and honest.
 If you're not comfortable with the therapist that's not going to happen and it's not going to be possible for you to push onward and achieve the level of success from therapy that you were hoping for.

 It may take some trial and error to find the right person.
-You may have to set up a few different sessions with different therapists, so you get the chance to talk with them and get an idea of what they're going to do for your family.
-Don't just cancel a session with someone because they've pushed you past where you feel comfortable but if you're not comfortable opening up in front of them or someone else in the family isn't then it's a good reason to keep looking for someone else.
+You may have to set up a few different sessions with different therapists so that you get the chance to talk with them and get an idea of what they're going to do for your family.
+Don't just cancel a session with someone because they've pushed you past where you feel comfortable but if you're not comfortable opening up in front of them it's a good reason to continue looking for someone else.

-When you've found someone you feel safe with, however, and you feel you can completely trust them, you're going to be on the right track.
-You'll start opening up better, and each member of the family will be able to talk about what they think and feel and what they want from each other, which is the only way that you can improve your relationship.
+When you've found someone, you feel safe with and you feel you can completely trust them, you're going to be on the right track.
+You'll start opening up, and each member of the family will be able to talk about what they think and feel and what they want from each other, which is the only way that you can improve your relationship.
 Your therapist will help you work through those things.
 Just remember, therapy needs to be a safe space where you and your children can talk about anything at all without fear or repercussions.
 Otherwise, it's going to make you feel less comfortable about the experience.

 If you're searching for a therapist you can feel comfortable with; you'll want to check out Regain.us.
 You'll be able to find someone who your family will like, and you'll be able to do it all online.
 Even better, you're not just finding your therapist online; you're meeting with them online too.
 You'll be able to sit in your favorite room of the house and talk with your therapist right from there, where all of you are comfortable and relaxed.
 It makes it easier for you to set up the appointments and definitely for you to open up about your thoughts and feelings.